It's not about pushing harder.

 20ba91d6 2dad 45fc a23c 45a088d5d1a3

 Now based in New Zealand, I combine manual therapy, assisted stretching, and movement to deliver a thoughtful approach to recovery and mobility.
-I continue to evolve my practice, with Functional Range Conditioning (FRC) as the next step in strengthening the active mobility side of my work.
+I have continued to evolve my practice after completing the Functional Range Conditioning (FRC) course, helping to strengthen the active mobility side of my work.

 dsc01870